 Distill the wort two or three times.

-However, instead of putting the spirit into an oak barrel to mature, as is normally the case with whiskey, they would consume it immediately.
 Because white whiskey is not placed in an oak barrel to age, it doesn’t change color and remains clear.

 In the early part of the 19th century, excise laws were placed on the production of spirits in the British isles.
 This led to distillers creating illegal operations that produced spirits at night, under the cover of darkness.
 The term “moonshine” became common because of the British word “moonshining”, which refers to any job that is performed late at night.